Pitch to Pilot: Writing TV Drama

 - Discussion of the in-house team and working methods of a continuing drama production office; and also the relationship of this to freelance writers.

 - Turning the scene-by-scene into a script – scene descriptions and dialogue.

 Homework: Individual Project: writing first draft of pilot script

 - Individual Project: Table Reads.

-Homework: revise and complete pilot script & full outline package, to deliver by email before individual session.
+Homework: Individual Project: revise and complete pilot script & full outline package, to deliver by email before individual session.

-Individual Project: Series of one-to-one, meetings.
-Each writer will receive a verbal script report on their First Draft and Outline Package, and notes for further development.
+Individual Project: Series of one-to-one meetings.
+Each writer will receive a verbal script report on their First Draft and Outline Package, and advice on further development.

 "I thoroughly enjoyed the course and learned a great deal about what it takes to write for serial television drama.
 Neil is a highly knowledgeable and thoughtful teacher, who not only helped us form and improve our scripts from the seed of an idea to a more complete piece, but also gave us practical insight about the industry and made each session fun and enjoyable.
 Thank you Neil!"

 Neil was fantastic.
 He was clear and synthetic, not dwelling on his personal achievements or what being a writer means to him but instead focusing on giving us the practical tools needed to make progress and the right insights based on a vast experience.
 The group exercises have allowed us to become very fond and caring of one another by the end of the course, which I find to be a remarkable thing as we are all from such different walks of life.
 There was space to be critically constructive to others.
 Here, Neil had constructed a balance and a trust strong enough for everyone to speak truthfully and receive honest and generous feedback.